Code-Institute-Submissions/chrisshortlaw-chrisshortlaw.github.io/README.md

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
+#### index.html
+- NavBar - Allows users to navigate the site, fixed to top of screen so users always have means of navigation, provides useful outline of site and sections.
+- Landing Page: Hero & CTA.
+Hero image reinforces color theme, call to action includes a button linking users to sign up page.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

+#### index.html
 - Landing page: single scrolling page with bright title/hero image, callouts for promotions & challenges, quotes from happy members, scrolling to section focussing on location & images, section on services (with link to class time-table/info page) section on gym instructors/trainers, terminating with a sign-up form.
-    - Nav Bar: located on header allows easy navigation between different pages and sections on landing page.
-Consider nested menu.

     - Header: Bold colours which will be consistent across pages and possibly fixed scrolling on landing page.
     - Footer: consistent across pages to reinforce theme of site.
 Links to social media.

+#### classes-morning.html, classes-evening.html, classes-afternoon.html
-- Classes/About Page: tells users about services in detail, elaborates on landing page section.
+- Classes: tells users about services in detail, elaborates on landing page section.
 Contains time-table covering the week.

 - Price List: Simple, static price list.

 - Challenges page: Lists 'challenges' and promotions.
 Include 'leaderboard' for challenges (styled table).

 - Gallery: Reinforces happy members.
 Tiled images á la pinterest.